aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

 **Note: special consideration for cold-start or new product introductions**.<a name="coldstart"/>  For best results, do not include new items in your training data.
 Do include new items in the inference data.
 If fewer than 5 data points exist per new item, be sure to fill missing values explicitly for the new items with "NaN"; otherwise the cold-start items will be silently dropped.
 For training, keep the [default null-filling frontfill= "none"](https://github.com/aws-samples/amazon-forecast-samples/blob/master/ForecastCheatSheet.md#null-filling).

+**Above new items advice assumes new items are the exception** and you have a majority set of "core" items with long histories.
+For some customers, their items are almost all short-lived, so at any point in time, items are mostly either new or near end-of-life.
+In this case, try to see if you have a higher-level item group that represents "substitution items" grouping.
+Can you build a model at this substitution item_grouping level?
+Otherwise, the only other option is to try the Deep Learning algorithms with metadata that ties together items, which may be in various phases of their life cycles, and are all included in the training data.

 10) **Create just historical sales part of training data (TTS).** Subset out just the timestamp, item_id, target_value columns.
 Save this TTS subset of training data on S3, example as TTS.csv.

 Copy the "S3 URI" to TTS.csv